Vintage Digital & Analogue Studio Effects

 Our innovative and attractive TC Icon Remote is able to control a wide range of our units – including Reverb 4000.

 Back in the day, reverb was mostly used as a Generic effect applied to many sources of a mix.
 Nowadays, where you have more aux send and returns and new approaches have emerged.
-Tracks are treated individually, adding room character, flavor and depth in creative and complex ways.
+Tracks are treated individually, adding room character, flavour and depth in creative and complex ways.
 We call this a Source-based approach, and we have put more than 30 man-years of development time into design and refinement of Source-based room simulation.
-Even though we may now consider Generic types to be less than ideal, there are still applications for which they may be chosen instead of their Source-based cousins.
-Our large reverb and room simulation palette of High-end reverbs allows you to choose whatever principle that suits your present need.

 Generic reverb is primarily a flattering sustain effect that you can add to many sources of a mix.
 It adds little character but also does no harm, as the effect is blurred or washed out.
 For a graphical artist, the equivalent tool to Generic reverb would be a paintbrush.